 Keep it as short as possible; less is definitely more.
 Make it clear to read and write in plain English.

 Explain the issues you face and use evidence where possible, including real life examples or personal experiences.

 Decide on your main message and make sure this comes across clearly.
-This could include why raising awareness of mitochondrial disease is important to you and need for research funding.
+This could include why raising awareness of mitochondrial disease is important to you and the need for research funding.